jgarza/2FA-Server-Admin-Guide/policies_description.md

 **Inactivity Timer:**
 Defines the amount of time in minutes before Shared Workstation locks when there is no activity.

+**Time of Fade/Prompt Screen Before Lock(seconds):** Defines the amount of time in seconds before the Shared Workstation prompt overtakes the screen.

 **Lock On O/S Lock:**
 Locks Shared Workstation if the Windows desktop is locked.